rmariano/itarch/posts/presentations-with-revealjs.rst

 .. title: Presentations with reveal.js
 .. slug: presentations-with-revealjs
 .. date: 2014-08-08 23:48:05 UTC-03:00
-.. tags: tools,presentations
+.. tags: tools,presentations,web,javascript
 .. link:
 .. description: Composing nice slides for presentations with reveal.sj
 .. type: text
 .. author: Mariano Anaya / @rmarianoa

-Classical PPT's presentations are from the 90's, and let's face it, we are in the age of the web browser.
+Old-fashioned PPT's presentations are from the 90's, and let's face it, we are in the age of the web browser.
+So, the last time I had to gave a talk, I decided to use a better technical support.

 After a quick search for alternatives, I found many options, including well-known libraries, until I finally decided for reveal.js_.

-It is written in JavaScript with good CSS themes, and it does not require expert knowledge, just with understanding the logical structure of HTML is enough.
+It is written in JavaScript with good CSS themes, and it does not require expert knowledge on those technologies.
-In order to run it, you launch the presentation file from a web browser or you can run it with a server.
+In order to play the presentation, you launch an HTML file from a web browser or you can also run it with a static server.

 Advantages: